Stabiae: Temples

-Necropoleis
+Necropoles

-Several necropoleis have been identified and explored in the area of Ager Stabianus, in particular those along the roads that to Pompeii, Nocera and Sorrento.
+Several necropoles have been identified and explored in the area of Ager Stabianus, in particular those along the roads that lead to Pompeii, Nocera and Sorrento.
 The most important are located near Madonna delle Grazie, Gragnano and in the hilly ancient area of Castellammare di Stabia near the Medieval Castle and the cathedral.
-These necropoleis have many children's tombs testifying to high infant mortality.
+These necropoles have many children's tombs, testifying to high infant mortality.